The Universal Roots of Judaism

 “The Dignity of Difference”, Jonathan Sacks, Bloomsbury, 2002-2014, 216 pp., see p.
 53.

-The above article is also published in a blog at “The Times of Israel”.
+The above article is also published in our blog at “The Times of Israel”.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.